 Students at Open Sky have the opportunity to earn 3.5 high school credits in six academic areas.
 In the following article, Education Director Dr. Melia Snyder describes the philosophy of Open Sky’s academic program, the ways it intertwines with the organization’s clinical approach, and the types of credits available.
 Melia has a Ph.D. in counseling and is a licensed professional counselor and registered expressive arts therapist.
 Prior to joining Open Sky in 2019, Melia was a professor and supervisor at Appalachian State University, directed the Appalachian Expressive Arts Therapy program, and co-wrote the book Nature-Based Expressive Arts Therapy.
-In addition to her role as education director, Melia is a primary therapist for adolescent girls in Team Firefly.
+In addition to her role as education director, Melia is a clinical therapist for adolescent girls and young adult women at Open Sky.

 Academic Program purpose statement: Open Sky Wilderness Therapy educates the whole person to inspire learning, living, and leadership that honors values and strengthens relationships.

 As an educator and a therapist, I continually dwell on the original meaning of the word “educate”.
 It comes from the Latin root, educere, which means to lead forth and raise up.
 Often, education is viewed as more of a process for “filling in” with knowledge and information, rather than raising up.
 We believe that our students have the resources, the knowledge, the potential within themselves to thrive.
 Our job as educators is to help lead out and build upon those unique, inherent gifts within them.